seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **POSTHUMUS LEONATUS**
 Not any, but abide the change of time,
-Quake in the present winter’s state and wish
+Quake in the present winter's state and wish
-That warmer days would come: in these sear’d hopes,
+That warmer days would come: in these sear'd hopes,
 I barely gratify your love; they failing,
 I must die much your debtor.

 **PHILARIO**
 Your very goodness and your company
-O’erpays all I can do.
+O'erpays all I can do.
 By this, your king
 Hath heard of great Augustus: Caius Lucius
-Will do’s commission throughly: and I think
+Will do's commission throughly: and I think
-He’ll grant the tribute, send the arrearages,
+He'll grant the tribute, send the arrearages,
 Or look upon our Romans, whose remembrance
 Is yet fresh in their grief.